 And so, unable to make what is just strong, we made what is strong just.

-The force having imposed itself, the only way was to make this force installed just, that the force be just.
+The force having imposed itself, the only way was to make this force installed just that the force is just.